How to adjust to hearing aids: common concerns and tips

 The good news: this feeling is completely normal and won’t last forever.
 Think of adjusting to hearing aids the same way you might think of coming out of a dark room and stepping into sunlight.
 You’ll probably want to close your eyes or feel the need to squint at first, but soon enough you’ll feel comfortable again.
 If you wear hearing aids consistently, you’ll gradually learn to pay attention to the most prominent sounds and naturally ignore the less important ones in your environment.

-To make this adjustment even easier, Miracle-Ear hearing devices use special technology called Speech Isolation, which automatically focuses on the target sounds you’ll want to hear.
+To make this adjustment even easier, Miracle-Ear has the latest technology to automatically focus on the sounds you want to hear.
 Three features work in tandem to make this possible.
 Noise reduction limits background noise, directional microphones pick up sound coming from the direction of the speaker, and amplification increases the volume of the speaker rather than surrounding noise.

 While it’s no surprise hearing aids will amplify certain sounds, it’s important to make sure they’re at a comfortable volume level.
 Hearing aids are programmed to fit your individual pattern of loss to make sounds just right for your ears.
 Hearing noise at a louder volume than before might feel unfamiliar or overwhelming at first, and maybe even uncomfortable.
 You’ll quickly have a good idea of what’s right for your ears and what sound level feels pleasant after, likely, a few days or weeks of getting used to your new hearing aids.
 The timing is different for everyone, but you're likely to notice the change when it occurs